 In Master of Orion, the AI players will eventually declare war on another empire (yours or an AI empire) with complete disregard for the strengths of the respective empires.
 Particularly in the second game, at higher difficulty levels NPC empires will refuse to surrender even if their empire consists of only one population point on a planet blockaded by a fleet of warships that can turn the world into a rubble pile and eliminate the offending empire entirely.

 Ditto for the iOS port Starbase Orion.
 Artificial Stupidity means that the enemy AI will frequently sent a single destroyer against your fleet consisting of a mammoth, several titans, a dozen battleships, scores of cruisers and destroyers, and a hundred frigates.
 It's even worse when the AI does this with unarmed troop transports, sending one after another at a defended planet, meaning they are automatically destroyed.
-Slightly justified, as the developers have stated from the start that the game is meant for multiplayer.
-However, AI improvements have since been made.
 Also, the AI will keep declaring war only even if you have conquered all but one of their planets and their defenses are nonexistent.

 Before the second expansion, planets under attack are forced to respond with bravado.
 Sure, you have a fleet with three dreadnoughts and over twenty cruisers in orbit over their heads.
 Sure, you've demolished the planet's defensive fleet and there will be no reinforcements ever, because your three other fleets are mopping the entire sector clean of enemy warships.
 Sure, you've got the firepower to turn the planet's surface into a network of finely-patterned antimatter craters in a single turn.
 They will still force you to engage, futilely launch their few remaining surface-to-space missiles at your ships, and make you finish the job because the game just doesn't have any planetary surrender feature.